The Gretsch White Falcon has, since its first introduction, been one of the most strikingly good looking guitars on the market.

 The bridge was a Nashville Tune-O-Matic style, which made the setup really straight forward – always a plus, especially on vintage style guitars.

-As for electronics, this White Falcon had a pair of Gretsch 67 Filtertron Humbuckers.
+As for electronics, it had a pair of Gretsch 67 Filtertron Humbuckers.
 They not only looked good, but they also offered a fantastically dynamic range of tones.
 It featured Gretsch’s “no load” tone pots, too.
 They can be bypassed for additional signal strength and clarity – This was a feature that we absolutely loved.